NEWS

 Teacher.
 Scholar.
 Artist.

-Kate is currently the Assistant Professor of Movement and Stage Combat at the University of Oklahoma.
+Kate is the Assistant Professor of Movement, Intimacy, and Violence at the University of Oklahoma.
 She completed her Ph.D. in Theatre and Performance Studies at the University of Missouri in 2019.
 Kate has two research agendas: theatrical violence and theatrical intimacy.
 Her dissertation, "Killing 'Woman': Gender and Violence in Selected Works by Sheila Callaghan and Marisa Wegrzyn," examined how performances of violence committed by the characters within Callaghan's and Wegrzyn's works challenge heteronormative notions of gender.

 Kate is an Actor Combatant with the Society of American Fight Directors (SAFD) with certifications in unarmed combat, rapier & dagger, quarterstaff, single sword, broadsword, broadsword and shield, knife, and theatrical firearms safety.
 She is also a member of the Association of Movement Theatre Educators (ATME), Association for Theatre in Higher Education (ATHE).